 The US Supreme Court’s decision to legalize gay marriage nationwide triggered mixed responses from Christian Communities across the country.
-When I read the various responses on web I thought, “What will I do if this happened in my country?”
+When I read the various responses on the web I thought, “What will I do if this happened in my country?”
 Given below are 5 thoughts.

 Category: Contemporary Issues Page 1 of 3

 The blog posts in this category concern the contemporary issues that are in direct conflict with God’s Word and the Christian Church.

 Last year in this blog I discussed the theological aspects of tithing (read them here and here if you missed).
 As those discussions went viral a small number of visitors expressed their feedback in favor of the practice while others charged me with falsehood.
 Nevertheless, the truth must be taught and defended at all costs.
 So here I am opening the can of worms again.
 By the way, this article is intended for those who are in favor of tithing.
 If you are not in favor please leave without flooding my comment section with foolish arguments.

 There are two things in this world that young people are most attracted to.
 Sex and technology.
 Both are good but dangerous if handled unwisely.
 Aaron Swartz was fascinated by the latter.
 Unfortunately, his fascinations didn’t have limits.